 Some of the most frequently asked adoption questions are questions that both pregnant mothers and adoptive couples have.
 As common of a question as it is, it is also a bit silly.

 For example, if you ask any adoptive parent – even ones who have both adopted and biological children – they will all tell you they love their adopted child as much as they’d ever love a biological child.

 You see, there comes a point in an adoptive parent’s life where they look at their child and don’t even think of him or her being adopted.
 All that matters is the child is a part of their family – it doesn’t matter how they got there.
 All of the experience, memories, lessons and fun times together build that love, all of which have nothing to do with whether or not her or she was adopted.

 And if you think about it, we love our spouses whom we aren’t related to as much as we love our blood relatives.
 So, why would loving an adopted child be any different?

 How Do I Know I’ve Chosen the Right Family?

 If you work with an adoption agency, your adoption social worker will help you choose a family who matches the type of life you want for your baby.
 However, how can you be sure you chose the right family?

 Today’s adoptions allow for you to get to know the adoptive parents before the adoption occurs.
 You can speak with them over the phone, through email or in person – all with or without the mediation of your adoption agency.

-Actually speaking with the adoptive family is when you will truly know whether they match the life you have for your baby.
+Actually, speaking with the adoptive family is when you will truly know whether they match the life you dream of for your baby.